Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 SCO is one of the nation's leading optometry schools.

 Enter a search request and press enter.
 Press Esc or the X to close.

 Located in the mountains of upper east Tennessee, the James H. Quillen VA Medical Center (Mountain Home) is a federal enclave containing 207 acres within Johnson City, TN.
 Mountain Home is a general medical and surgical facility providing primary, secondary, and tertiary care that also provides an array of services including nursing home care, domiciliary care, and acute psychiatry.
 It is affiliated with the Colleges of Medicine, Nursing, Public Health, Clinical and Rehabilitative Health Sciences, and Pharmacy at the adjacent East Tennessee State University (ETSU).

 The Eye Clinic is currently located on the second floor of Building 200 in the main hospital.
-The clinic includes 14 exam lanes, 6 technician pre-test rooms, an optical dispensary, and 7 auxiliary test rooms for visual fields, ocular photography, ultrasound, optic nerve analysis, fluorescein angiography, and other tests.
-Our staff consists of 5 full time optometrists, 4 part time and 1 full time ophthalmologists, 6 ophthalmic technicians, 2 clerks, and 2 opticians.
+The clinic includes 17 exam lanes, several technician pre-test rooms, an optical dispensary, and several auxiliary test rooms for visual fields, ocular photography, ultrasound, optic nerve analysis, and other specialty ophthalmic testing.
+Our staff consists of 8 optometrists, 1 ophthalmologist, 8 ophthalmic technicians, 2 clerks, and 3 opticians.